ePortfolio

 7. Install java on the device by following the Ubuntu ‘Install the Java Runtime Environment’ guide found HERE.

-9. Launch the .jar file with java -jar "$JAR_NAME" in the same terminal as before and if the device is configured correctly you will see regular state output appear on the display.
+9. Launch the .jar file with java -jar Thermostat.jar and if the device is configured correctly you will see regular state output appear on the display after the spring boot framework launch information.

 Setting up the Angular environment

-1. Using the same cloned repository navigate to the ePortfolio/SPA_Frontend.
+1. Using the same cloned repository you got earlier navigate to the ePortfolio/SPA_Frontend.
 If you’re in the same terminal session still you can use cd ../SPA_Frontend.

 2. Install the dependencies from the packages.json with npm install.